stefanfluck/palmpy/docs/palmpy-documentation.md

 PALM can be forced with COSMO-Data.
 PALM is shipped with a routine called INIFOR, which interpolates boundary conditions from hourly COSMO-DE data for the lateral and top boundary, furthermore, it creates an initial condition volume field for the domain.
 Also, geostrophic wind components are extracted from the COSMO pressure field, as well as a surface pressure value.

-With its orientation towards data available in Germany, INIFOR is intended to be used with COSMO-DE data, which is available in 2km resolution and with a specific naming of the variables.
-Swiss COSMO-Data, which was made available so far with the ZHAW, is in a different format and in 1km resolution.
+With its orientation towards data available in Germany, INIFOR is intended to be used with COSMO-DE data, which is available in 2 km resolution and with a specific naming of the variables.
+Swiss COSMO-Data, which was made available so far with the ZHAW, is in a different format and in 1 km resolution.
 Apart from this, the variable naming does not seem to be consistent anyway, which requires some modifications to the COSMO-Files before being able to use them in INIFOR.
 To convert them into INIFOR-readable format, two scripts for two different conventions have been written (routines cosmo2inifor).
 Their operation is detailed below.
 After conversion, INIFOR can be run, this process is also outlined below.